BMW 8 Series review - Interior, design and technology

 It looks brutish and aggressive on the outside, but the design wraps a technological tour-de-force

-The design is quite brutish and perhaps a little fussy by BMW standards, but it has plenty of presence on the road, and certainly looks more athletic and sporty than the S Class Coupe.
+Whatever trim level you choose, the 8 Series still has plenty of presence on the road.
+20-inch alloy wheels fill the arches, and the sense of the exotic is heightened by the standard LED lights or optional laser headlamps.
+The front grille is typical BMW with a broad double-kidney treatment and big air vents, while the side view is pure muscle car.
 20-inch alloy wheels fill the arches, and the sense of the exotic is heightened by the standard LED lights or optional laser headlamps.
 The front grille is typical BMW with a broad double-kidney treatment and big air vents, while the side view is pure muscle car.

-Under its skin the 8 Series uses BMW’s latest CLA platform with Carbon Core tech that integrates carbon-fibre into the structure.
+Under its skin the 8 Series uses BMW’s modular CLAR platform with Carbon Core tech that integrates carbon-fibre into the structure.
 Other features of the platform technology package include GPS-controlled shifts for the auto transmission, and an advanced start-stop system using cameras as well as sensors.

-Inside the 8 Series has a very contemporary feel, although again it’s not radically different like the i8.
+Inside the 8 Series has a very contemporary feel, with plenty of buttons and touchpoints similar to a 5 Series.
 It’s beautifully finished though, with peerless craftsmanship and extremely high quality materials.
-It’s also packed with all the tech you’ll find in an equivalent range-topping 7 Series saloon.
+It’s also packed with all the tech you’d expect of a luxury grand tourer.

 Sat-nav, stereo and infotainment

-The core of the infotainment system is built around BMW’s 12.3-inch live cockpit digital dashboard and a 10.25-inch infotainment screen.
+The core of the infotainment system is built around BMW’s 12.3-inch live cockpit digital dashboard and a 10.25-inch infotainment screen - which received an extensive update during the mid-life facelift of 2022.
 These are backed up by a standard-fit head-up display that projects vital info onto the windscreen.
 It’s all very highly specced and operates via BMW’s extremely slick latest iDrive system with its knurled control knob situated next to the transmission shifter.
 The only bugbear is the absence of Android Auto, but BMW included it from mid-2020 so watch out for that if you’re buying used.
-In all other respects it’s a masterclass in intuitive connectivity.
+In all other respects it’s a masterclass in intuitive connectivity, although it might lack the wow factor compared to the new SL’s interior.

 In this review